 Rest is the most important element of treatment.
 Only do as much exercise as it will allow without causing pain.
 Weight-bearing exercise will make it worse.

 Keep your sessions few and lower impacts rather than training every day.
-Switch high impact exercise to swimming or cycling if pain allows.
+Switch the high-impact exercise to swimming or cycling if pain allows.
 A plaster cast can be applied for three weeks if the pain is severe.

 - More on Managing training levels